docwyatt2001/RoutWire/README.md

 # Testing repository for RoutWire

 SDN based on WireGuard, VxLan, Babel and MQTT
- - MQTT is used to orchestrate the nodes.
+ - MQTT is used to orchestrate the nodes (Nodes to Orchestrator communications).
  - WireGuard is used to create a secure mesh.
  - VxLan provides a "normal" interface on top of WireGuard.
  - Babel routes local subnets between nodes.
    - All Bridges with IPs are redistributed as subnets at the moment.
-   - The default route is currently source-routed.
-     - Can be tested with traceroute -s.
-     - Baled uses table 10 by default: `ip route show table 10`.
+   - Including Docker subnets (Won't work if they are the same on all nodes)

 ### Pre-requisites
 Tested only on 18.04